If you are concerned about not meeting the prerequisites for this course, contact the course coordinator before registering.

 Overview

-COMP 210: Introduction to Information Systems and Computer Applications is designed as a three-credit course on fundamentals of information systems for students who are not planning to major in information systems.
-The course will cover basic hardware concepts; the structure, or architecture, of computers; the software hierarchy from systems software to application programs; and information systems concepts and development at a more basic level than COMP 200.
+COMP 210: Introduction to Information Systems and Computer Applications covers the fundamentals of information systems for students who are not planning to major in information systems.
+You will learn basic hardware concepts, computer architecture, software hierarchy (from systems software to application programs), and information systems concepts and development at a more basic level than COMP 200.

 Outline

-Unit 1 – Overview and Introduction to Computers
+Unit 1 – Orientation to Our Online World

 Unit 2 – Hardware and Software